Ad

 Detailed Comparison

-Both Bknd and Juno have their unique strengths and serve similar purposes effectively.
+Juno appears to have several advantages over Bknd, particularly in activity, maturity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Bknd wins